Pancreatic adenocarcinoma is the most common form of pancreatic cancer and a major cause of cancer related death.

 Patients will tend to have a suspicious lesion on CT, MRI or USS, but biopsy allows for confirmation.
 Some patients who underwent ERCP at their initial evaluation may already have histology or cytology.

-Pre-operative biopsy confirmation is NOT necessarily required prior to surgery in those with resectable disease.
+Pre-operative biopsy confirmation is not necessarily required prior to surgery in those with resectable disease.
 These decisions are complex and taken by specialist MDTs.
-There are two main biopsy techniques are:
+There are two main biopsy techniques:

-Pain control, nutrition and emotional well-being are all key to holistic management of patients.
+Pain control, nutrition and emotional well-being are all key to the holistic management of patients.

 Palliative care input may be required, even in those with potentially curative disease, for help, information and management of symptoms.

 The extent of pain experienced by patients is highly variable.
-Simple analgesia like paracetamol may need to be complimented by opioid analgesia.
-In those with uncontrolled pain coeliac plexus block may be considered.
+Simple analgesia like paracetamol may need to be complemented by opioid analgesia.
+In those with uncontrolled pain, coeliac plexus block is considered.

-It is important to be aware some symptoms such as abdominal cramps may represent exocrine insufficiency and require replacement.
+It is important to be aware some symptoms such as abdominal cramps can represent exocrine insufficiency (i.e. the pancreas is not producing sufficient digestive pancreatic juices) and require replacement.

 All patients require nutritional assessment.
-Malnutrition is common and may occur for a multitude of reasons including the metabolic burden of the tumour, nausea and anorexia and pancreatic exocrine insufficiency.
+Malnutrition is common and may occur for a multitude of reasons including the metabolic burden of the tumour, nausea, anorexia (i.e. a lack of appetite) and pancreatic exocrine insufficiency.

 When diagnosed early, resection may allow for disease remission.

-In patients with biliary obstruction and resection is possible, this is preferred over preoperative biliary drainage in those with resectable disease.
-Ideally these patients should be ‘fast-tracked’ to surgery.
+In patients with biliary obstruction where resection is possible, surgery (and resection) is preferred to preoperative endoscopic biliary drainage.
+Ideally, these patients should be fast-tracked to surgery.

-NICE advise neoadjuvant therapy is only used in the setting of a clinical trial in patients with resectable / borderline resectable disease.
+NICE guidance 85 (NG85): Pancreatic cancer in adults: diagnosis and management (published Feb 2018, last accessed Nov 2021), advises neoadjuvant therapy is only used in the setting of a clinical trial in patients with resectable/borderline resectable disease.

 Resection options include:

-During the time of surgery disease may be found to be unresctable and the primary operation abandoned.
-Biliary bypass or gastrojejunostomy may be performed.
+At the time of surgery, disease may be found to be unresctable and the primary operation abandoned.
+Biliary bypass or gastrojejunostomy can be performed before closing.

 The spleen is commonly removed in surgery for pancreatic cancer.
 This places the patient at increased risk of infection that is lifelong but most significant in the first 2-3 years.
 Patients undergoing splenectomy require (for adults):